Alphonsus411/Alphonsus411/README.md

 - 👋 Hi, I’m @Alphonsus411
-- 👀 I’m interested in JavaScript, Python and Solidity
+- 👀 I’m interested in JavaScript, Python and Data Science.
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on the future in any Solidity project
+- 💞️ I’m looking to collaborate on the future in any Data Science Project
 - 📫 How to reach me adolfogonzal@gmail.com

 <!---